codefocus/managedcache/README.md

 ### Model requirements

-Models that are used in [invalidation conditions][Automatic invalidation] should have an integer primary key.
+Models that are used in [invalidation conditions](#automatic-invalidation) should have an integer primary key.

 ## Install